 If you qualify for a premium subsidy in your state’s health insurance marketplace, you may want to apply for an individual policy instead of accepting a “skinny” group plan.
 You’re not eligible for premium subsidies in the exchange if your employer offers a plan that’s considered affordable and provides minimum value.
-But if the coverage they offer is not affordable (more than 9.83% percent of your income for self-only coverage in 2021) and/or does not provide minimum value, you could be eligible for a premium subsidy in the exchange, depending on how your income compares with the cost of the benchmark plan in your area (note that premium subsidies are larger and more widely available in 2021, due to the American Rescue Plan).
+But if the coverage they offer is not affordable (more than 9.61% percent of your household income for self-only coverage in 2022) and/or does not provide minimum value, you could be eligible for a premium subsidy in the exchange, depending on how your income compares with the cost of the benchmark plan in your area (note that premium subsidies are larger and more widely available through the end of 2022, due to the American Rescue Plan).

 Short-term health insurance is exempt from the ACA’s rules

-Under the ACA, short-term, limited duration health insurance is not considered individual heath insurance.
+Under the ACA, short-term, limited duration health insurance is not considered individual health insurance.
 As a result, short-term plans are exempt from the ACA’s regulations, and instead, fall into the category of “excepted benefits.”
 So short-term plans can still have annual and lifetime benefit maximums.

 Prior to 2017, the federal definition of a short-term plan was one that had a duration of not more than 364 days, although some states imposed more restrictive rules.
-Starting in 2017, a new rule that has been finalized in 2016 (under the Obama Administration) was implemented, capping the duration of short-term plans at 90 days.
+Starting in 2017, a new rule that had been finalized in 2016 (under the Obama Administration) was implemented, capping the duration of short-term plans at 90 days.
 In 2018, the Trump Administration changed the rules again, allowing short-term plans (which are still exempt from ACA regulations) to have initial terms of up to 364 days, and total duration, including renewals, of up to three years.
 States still have the ability to set more strict definitions, and about half do so.